Rudy Giuliani Tweeted ‘No Collusion’ Several Times

 The Washington Post reporter Aaron Blake perhaps recapped it best in a recent tweet about how Giuliani and some others in the Trump universe have approached these evolving allegations.
 Blake tweeted a brief list of how those connected with Trump have tweaked their defenses over the months and many others have shared similar lists.

-Despite plenty of raised eyebrows and eyerolls throughout the media and across Twitter after Rudy Giuliani’s CNN interview Wednesday night, he seems to be sticking to this latest pivot.
+Despite plenty of raised eyebrows and eye rolls throughout the media and across Twitter after Rudy Giuliani’s CNN interview Wednesday night, he seems to be sticking to this latest pivot.
 Many people will be interested to see where President Trump’s personal lawyer heads next as he continues to look for ways to defend President Trump with this ongoing Mueller investigation.